 Exploiting Loopholes in CCPA

-Instead of complying with the requirements of the California Consumer Protection Act (CCPA), some large digital firms are looking to exploit loopholes that will enable them to continue monetizing consumer data just as they did before.
+Instead of complying with the requirements of the California Consumer Privacy Act (CCPA), some large digital firms are looking to exploit loopholes that will enable them to continue monetizing consumer data just as they did before.
 With fines not expected to be handed out until at least July, the law may not force Web giants to change their activities for some time.

 The CCPA, which went into effect on January 1 of this year, changes the legal requirements for what companies can do with personal data in the state of California.
 With a few exceptions, California residents gain new data rights, including the right to: